Deniscostello/WTC_Extras/README.md

-This repository contains the presentation and report, as well as links to the other repositories.
+This repository contains the presentation, poster, and report, as well as links to the other repositories.